catherinezucker/gows/README.md

 Here, `workers` represents configurations for each worker, `baseDirectory` is the directory for the servers to serve files from, and `masterPort` is the port number for the master to listen on.

 ## Benchmarking
+TODO: Info on benchmarking

 ## Potential Improvements
+TODO: Info on improvements